Dig This: An Archaeology Professor Recognized Nationally for Her Work

-Ramsay took a one-year position at The College at Brockport in 2009 after working in Vancouver, Canada.
+Ramsay took a one-year position at SUNY Brockport in 2009 after working in Vancouver, Canada.
 The next year, she competed with more than 140 applicants for a permanent position in the Department of Anthropology.
 Since then, she has been developing the program, lab work, and educational experiences for Brockport students.

 In January, the Archaeological Institute of America (AIA) presented Ramsay the 2019 Excellence in Undergraduate Teaching award.
 The AIA is the oldest and largest archaeological organization in the United States.

 “[Ramsay is] unusually generous with her time.
 She is a prolific supervisor of independent study projects and internships,” according to the AIA.